 Research on the fly with Smart Lookup.

 Attach files conveniently.

 Organize people with groups.

-Let’s look at each hack more closely to make sure you’re getting the full benefits of your Office 365 subscription.
+Let’s look at each hack more closely to make sure you’re getting the full benefits of your Microsoft 365 subscription.

 1. Pay attention to Tell Me

-Do you feel like a newcomer to your Office 365 subscription, with little knowledge of all the productivity tools and best features of the platform?
+Do you feel like a newcomer to your Microsoft 365 subscription, with little knowledge of all the productivity tools and best features of the platform?
 Then you need to use Tell Me.
-At the top of most Office 365 apps, including Word and Excel, you’ll see a box that says “Tell me what you want to do…”
+At the top of most Microsoft 365 apps, including Word and Excel, you’ll see a box that says “Tell me what you want to do…”